 Pressure side pool cleaners like the popular Polaris 280 (shown above) run off of your pool pump’s return water line or using their own dedicated pump.

 Pressure side cleaners hook up to the return jet and diverts the water into three streams: a thrust jet to propel the cleaner forward, the sweeper tail at the back which loosens debris on the pool floor and walls and the Venturi which creates a vacuum that sucks up leaves and debris into the filter bag.

 A pressure side cleaner is great at picking up medium and large debris like leaves, twigs, and bugs.
-It comes with a filter bag.

-This lightens the load on your pool filter and can help extend its life.
+A pressure-side pool cleaner lightens the load on your pool filter and can help extend its life.
 The pool filter only has to deal with the finer debris that the sweeper tail stirs up.

 There are two types of pressure side pool cleaners: those that require a booster pump and those that can run off your existing pool pump.